We Promote Change in Adverse Environments

 How?

-We implement a community-based and group psychosocial model that promotes the mental health of parents and primary caregivers of young children ages 0-5.
-Our approach fosters secure attachment bonds and strengthens parenting teams to create a protective shield for early childhood.
+We implement a community-based, group psychosocial model that promotes the mental health of parents and primary caregivers of children ages 0–5.
+Our approach fosters secure attachment and strengthens caregiving to create a protective shield for early childhood.

 Learn more